-- 4.4.1 General - 4.4.1.1 Doorways shall be level. - 4.4.1.2 At least one power-operated or automatic door should be provided at the main entrance to a building. - 4.4.1.3 Wherever possible and practicable, automatic doors (sliding or swing type) should be provided instead of doors that are manually opened.
-Heavy or revolving doors should be avoided. - 4.4.1.4 Automatic doors, if provided should have a return delay mechanism to give adequate time for safe passage and for detecting the presence of a person lying on the floor within the door closing area.
-The door should also be capable of manual operation should there be a power failure. - 4.4.1.5 Where power-operated doors are provided, it shall be in accordance with the requirements of clause 4.4 and 6.2. - 4.4.1.6 Where revolving doors are installed, there shall be an auxiliary side-hung door with a minimum clear opening of 850 mm. - 4.4.1.7 The colour of the door shall contrast with the door frame or the wall. - 4.4.1.8 Where doors are numbered, the digits should be in accordance with the requirements of clause 8.5.1.2 and Table 7.

-4.4.2 Clear opening

-4.4.2.1 The minimum clear opening of doorways shall be 850 mm measured between the face of the door and the face of the doorstop with the door open at 90° as illustrated in Figure 22.
+4.4 DOORS Doors 4.4.1 General 4.4.1.1 Doorways must be level.
+4.4.1.2 At least one power-operated or automatic door should be provided at the main entrance to a building.
+4.4.1.3 Wherever possible and practicable, automatic doors (sliding or swing type) should be provided instead of doors that are manually opened.
+4.4.1.4 Automatic doors, if provided, should have a return delay mechanism to give adequate time for safe passage and for detecting the presence of a person lying on the floor within the door closing area.
+The door should also be capable of manual operation should there be a power failure.
+4.4.1.5 Where power-operated doors are provided, it must be in accordance with the requirements of clauses 4.4 and 6.2.
+4.4.1.6 Where revolving doors are installed, there must be an auxiliary side-hung door with a minimum clear opening of 850 mm.
+4.4.1.7 The colour of the door must contrast with the door frame or the wall.
+4.4.1.8 Where doors are numbered, the digits should be in accordance with the requirements of clause 8.5.1.2 and Table 7.
+4.4.2 Clear opening Clear Opening 4.4.2.1 The minimum clear opening of doorways must be 850 mm measured between the face of the door and the face of the doorstop with the door open at 90° as illustrated in Figure 23.